Adamanatite/plankton-image-classifier/README.md

-# plankton-image-classifier
+# CNN for Plankton Type Classification
-A deep CNN for classifying low quality images of plankton from a sparse multiclass dataset
+A deep CNN for classifying types of plankton from a small (n=1,617) multiclass (12 class) dataset of low-resolution plankton images.

+The Jupyter notebook contains:
+* TODO